I'm thrilled to share with you CAROLINE. She was my first Jane Austen Fan Fiction and the whole premise of the book began with one simple question.

 Mr. Fitzwilliam Darcy was sure to attend the ball.
 He and his cousin, Colonel Fitzwilliam, who’d arrived in Town the other day, were spending an inordinate amount of time with Charles.
 She hoped it was because Charles finally decided to pursue an arrangement with Miss Georgiana Darcy.
 Darcy and the good Colonel, as her guardians, would finalize the articles of marriage as well as details of the dowry.
 With luck Charles would announce their engagement before the ball and with his shy little sister taken care of, Mr. Darcy could finally concentrate on his own happiness.

 There you have it.
-I hope you enjoyed.
+I hope you enjoyed it.
 Until next time,